 2. Make a shopping list, and stick to it

 When you’ve completed your shop, it’s always worth maximising your spend by adding points to supermarket store cards, like Sainsbury’s Nectar and Tesco’s Clubcard.
-Your points can be exchanged for vouchers, saving money on your future shops.
+Your points can save you money on future shops.

 3. Compare prices

-Mysupermarket.com is an independent comparison site that allows you to compare product prices and shop online between the four major UK supermarket chains; Tesco, Sainsbury’s, Asda and Ocado, without having to visit each site separately.
+My Supermarket allows you to compare product prices and shop online between the major UK food retailers, including Tesco, Sainsbury’s, Asda, Aldi, Iceland and Ocado, without having to visit each site separately.
 Now you can make sure you’re getting the best deal.

 4. Use featured supermarket recipes

-Some supermarket chains have helpful food plans and cheap family recipes on their websites, with Sainsbury’s and Tesco providing lots of ideas for cheap eating.
+Some supermarkets have helpful food plans and cheap family recipes on their websites, with Sainsbury’s and Tesco providing lots of ideas for cheap eating.

 5. Know the difference between sell-by and use-by dates

 So many people throw away food prematurely by confusing the dates printed on the product.
-The sell-by date is just an indication to the shops to ensure the quality when customers make a purchase, it is only the use-by that should be taken note of.
-Saying that, quite often even the use-by dates are over-cautious so it’s always worth checking for yourself to see whether food can still be used after that date, though perhaps don’t chance it with meat and dairy products.
+The sell-by date is just an indication to the shops to ensure the quality when customers make a purchase.
+It is only the use-by that should be taken note of.
+Saying that, quite often even the use-by dates are over-cautious.It’s always worth checking for yourself to see whether food can still be used after that date, though perhaps don’t chance it with meat and dairy products.